meilisearch/documentation/learn/core_concepts/relevancy.md

 ### Sorting and custom ranking rules

-MeiliSearch allows users to define sorting order at query time by using the `sort` search parameter.
-There is a great deal of overlap between sorting and ranking rules, but the two do have different uses.
+MeiliSearch allows users to define [sorting order at query time](/reference/features/sorting.md) by using the [`sort` search parameter](/reference/features/search_parameters.md#sort).
+There is some overlap between sorting and ranking rules, but the two do have different uses.

-In general, `sort` will be most useful when you want to give users the choice of defining what type of results they want to see first.
-A good use-case for `sort` is giving the users of a webshop the option to sort by descending or ascending price.
+In general, `sort` will be most useful when you want to allow users to define what type of results they want to see first.
+A good use-case for `sort` is giving the users of a webshop the option to sort by descending or ascending product price.

 Custom ranking rules, instead, are always active after configured and are useful when you want to highlight certain results.
-A good use-case for custom ranking rules is a webshop promoting products on sale.
+A good use-case for custom ranking rules is a webshop promoting discounted products.

 ## Default order